Thallium poisoning case of Zhu Ling: Diagnosis and treatment

-On Mar 15, 1995, Zhu Ling was admitted to the neurology ward of PUMCH, complaining of "hair loss, abdominal pain, and joint and muscle pain for 3 months, pain in the distant ends of both lower limbs for 7 days, dizziness for 3 days.
-The patient had abdominal pain without obvious cause for the past 3 months before admission (December 8, 1994), characterized by continuous dull pain with intermittent colicky pain.
-Hair loss occurred 3 months later, accompanied by soreness in both shoulders and knee joints."
-The initial diagnosis was "peripheral neuropathy, cause of limb pain and redness to be determined".
-The lumbar puncture performed on the same day yielded normal results.
-The next day, a neurology consultation ruled out autoimmune diseases, poisoning, and metabolic diseases.
-PUMCH treated her according to the diagnosis of Guillain-Barré syndrome.
-After admission, her condition worsened rapidly, affecting her chest, her facial muscles became distorted, her speech was unclear.
+On 15 March 1995, Zhu was admitted to the neurology ward of PUMCH, presenting with "hair loss, abdominal pain, and joint and muscle pain for three months, pain in the distal ends of both lower limbs for seven days; and dizziness for three days".
+The admission note recorded that she had had abdominal pain without an obvious cause for three months before admission (from 8 December 1994), characterized by continuous dull pain with intermittent colicky pain, and that hair loss had occurred, accompanied by soreness in both shoulders and the knee joints.
+The initial diagnosis was"peripheral neuropathy; cause of limb pain and redness to be determined".
+The Lumbar puncture performed on the same day yielded normal results.
+A neurology consultation the next day ruled out autoimmune diseases, poisoning, and metabolic disease, and PUMCH treated her for Guillain-Barré syndrome.

+After admission, her condition worsened rapidly.
+It affected her chest, her facial muscles became distorted, and her speech grew unclear.
 She was unable to drink water without choking, and breathing difficulties emerged.
 Treatment involved broad-spectrum antibiotics, antiviral drugs, corticosteroids, immunosuppressants, and albumin injections, among other measures.

-On Mar 20, Zhu Ling fell into a coma.

-On Mar 23, Zhu Ling experienced central respiratory failure, and PUMCH performed a tracheotomy.
-On the same day, after a comprehensive neurology discussion, the diagnosis was revised to acute disseminated encephalomyelitis (ADEM), and treatment involved plasma exchange therapy.
+Zhu fell into a coma on 20 March.
+On 23 March she developed central respiratory failure and PUMCH performed a tracheotomy.
+After a comprehensive neurology discussion the same day, the diagnosis was revised to acute disseminated encephalomyelitis (ADEM), and treatment involved plasma-exchange therapy.

-On March 24, PUMCH began plasma exchange therapy for Zhu Ling, and this continued until April 18, totaling 7 sessions, with each session involving 1400-2000 milliliters of plasma, amounting to a total of 10,000 milliliters of plasma.
-Some believe that this played a crucial role in sustaining Zhu Ling's life in the absence of a confirmed diagnosis.
-However, during this process, Zhu Ling contracted hepatitis C.
+PUMCH began plasma-exchange therapy on 24 March, continuing until 18 April, for a total of seven sessions.
+Each session involved 1,400-2,000 milliliters of plasma, amounting to about 10,000 milliliters in total.
+Some commentators believe this played a crucial role in sustaining Zhu's life in the absence of a confirmed diagnosis; during this process, however, Zhu contracted Hepatitis C.

-On March 28, Zhu Ling developed pneumothorax on the left lung and was transferred to the Intensive Care Unit (ICU) at PUMCH, where her breathing was supported by a ventilator.

-On April 3, a comprehensive neurology consultation was held.
-Medical experts from PUMCH, PLA General Hospital 301, Boai Hospital, Beijing Hospital, and others participated.
-The final consensus from the consultation was that the current diagnosis and treatment were appropriate.
-Afterwards, Zhu Ling's parents spoke with some of the experts and learned that during the consultation at PUMCH, they considered that since thallium poisoning had been ruled out, they had to explore other potential causes from different perspectives.
+On 28 March, Zhu Ling developed a pneumothorax in the left lung and was transferred to the Intensive care unit (ICU) at PUMCH, where her breathing was supported by a ventilator.
+A comprehensive neurology consultation was held on 3 April, with experts from PUMCH, PLA General Hospital 301, Boai Hospital, Beijing Hospital, and other institutions.
+The consultation concluded that the current diagnosis and treatment were appropriate.
+Afterwards, Zhu's parents learned from some of the experts that, because thallium poisoning had been ruled out, the consultation had felt obliged to explore other possible causes.

-Zhu Ling remained in a coma for a prolonged period of five months, only awakening on August 31.

-PUMCH conducted various tests on Zhu Ling, including HIV, lumbar puncture, magnetic resonance imaging (MRI), immune system evaluations, chemical poisoning assessments, anti-nuclear antibodies, nuclear antigen antibodies, Lyme disease, and urinary arsenic, among others.
-However, except for Lyme disease, all other test results were negative.
-During this period, the hospital informed Zhu Ling's family, explicitly stating that thallium poisoning could be "ruled out".
+Zhu Ling remained in a coma for five months, awakening only on 31 August.
+PUMCH conducted numerous tests, including for HIV, lumbar puncture, magnetic resonance imaging (MRI), immune system evaluations, chemical poisoning assessments, anti-nuclear antibodies, nuclear antigen antibodies, Lyme disease, and urinary arsenic.
+All results were negative except for Lyme disease.
+During this period, the hospital told Zhu's family that thallium poisoning could be "ruled out".